Kennet & Avon Canal 145 mile Race (KACR) 2022

 I agree to comply with all the Event’s terms and conditions of entry.
 I acknowledge and understand that the Organiser of the Event will use reasonable efforts to ensure that all other participants abide by the terms and conditions of entry, but cannot guarantee that those participants will abide by them.
 My signature on the provided document indicates that I have read, understood and accept all terms and conditions, and that I agree to abide by the rules and regulations and accept the waiver.

 I will pay my entry fee to cover my individual entry into the Kennet & Avon Canal Race.
-If unable to participate, I understand that a 100% refund will only be given if the organiser is notified prior to 31st May 2021 or a 50% refund if the organiser is notified prior to 30th June 2021.
-No refunds of the entry fee will be made from that date onwards.
+If unable to participate, I understand that cancellations before 30th April 2022 will receive a full refund, a 75% refund will be paid if the organiser is notified between 1st and 31st May 2022, and that a 50% refund will be paid if the organiser is notified between 1st and 30th June 2022.
+I understand no refunds of the entry fee will be made from that date onward..

 1st Contact: 999 or 112

 2nd Contact: Race HQ (to be confirmed, printed on race numbers)